peng8350/JPTabBar/README.md

   - Updated RotateAnimater
   - Add Custom Middle View to replace only Icon

-# Hope
-</p>If you think this project is fast and useful, help, don't forget to click on the upper right corner of the star, because I want to challenge the BAT school recruit in the next year。
-<br><br>
-</p>The world's strong programmer code process will inevitably appear BUG, if the user found BUG, you can contact me or directly issue, thank you！

 # About Me
 A college student, is still in the study of various techniques...<br>
 E-mail:peng8350@gmail.com